electron-userland/electron-builder/docs/configuration/win.md

 export type verifyUpdateCodeSignature = (publisherName: string[], path: string) => Promise<string | null>
 ```

-pass a custom verify function to the nsis updater
+Pass a custom verify function to the nsis updater.
+For example, if you want to use a native verify function, you can use [win-verify-signature](https://github.com/beyondkmp/win-verify-trust).

 ```js
 import { NsisUpdater } from "electron-updater"